Congratulations on your upcoming wedding!

 - Find a venue that doesn’t require you to use their vendors

-- Don’t serve a sit-down dinner, buffets are more inexpensive
+- Don’t serve a sit-down dinner, buffets are less expensive

 - Skip professional decorators and ask family members to pitch in and decorate the venue

-- Slash your guest list; do you really need to invite your moms 2nd cousin?
+- Slash your guest list; do you really need to invite your mom’s second cousin, twice removed who lives very far away?

 - Pass on details that aren’t important to you!
 Will anyone really notice?